All Episodes

 of your fleet, yeah, you can get in line with

-everybody else, or you can go buy a spirit or
+everybody else, or you can go buy a Spirit or

 (08:29):

-somebody else and immediately increase your fleet by a couple
+somebody else and immediately increase your fleet.
+By a couple

-if they can continue to close that gap.
+continue to close that gap.

 Speaker 2 (08:54):